commercelayer/commercelayer-docs-api/abstracts/attachment.md

-Attachments can be associated to any resource as a reference to any external document, through the `url` attribute.
+Attachments can be associated with any resource as a reference to any external document, through the `url` attribute.